magentoexpert/devdocs/src/guides/v2.4/install-gde/install-quick-ref.md

 ## Precondition: How advanced are you?

 Do you know what a "terminal" application is?
 Do you know what operating system your server runs?
 Do you know what Apache is?
+Are you using Plesk with Centos and SSH access?
+Are you using cPanel with SSH access?

 If not, see the [Installation overview][].